bsc-mem/Mess-benchmark/CPU/Actual-hardware/ARM/Graviton3/src/ptr_chase/README.md

 ### Example of the benchmark execution and measurement with perf

-For example, on Sandy Bridge E5-2670 platform, we used the benchmark as follows:
+For example, we used the benchmark as follows:
 ```
-numactl -C 0 -m 0 perf stat -e cycles:u,instructions:u,r1008:u,r0408:u ./ptr_chase
+time numactl -C 0 -m 0 perf stat -e cycles:u,instructions:u,r1008:u,r2008:u ./ptr_chase
 ```
 This way, we execute the benchmark on CPU core0 and measure cycles, instructions, hits in the secondary DTLB and page walks.
-From the total number of cycles we subtract page walks and secondary DTLB penalties (7 cycles on our platform), divide this result with number of instructions (5M), and this way we get only the latency of the random memory read access, without the cycles needed for address translation.
+From the total number of cycles we subtract page walks and secondary DTLB penalties, 9 cycles on our platform (measured using TLB kernel of LMBench benchmark), divide this result with number of instructions (5M), and this way we get only the latency of the random memory read access, without the cycles needed for address translation.